International Sensitivity Index

 The INR is a standardization method that attempts to minimize differences between thromboplastin reagents through a calibration process in which all commercial thromboplastins are compared with an International Reference Preparation (IRP) maintained by the World Health Organization (WHO).

-The INR method is not perfect in correcting for differences between different laboratories utilizing different thromboplastin reagents but it does reduce the variation between different laboratories and provides clinically useful results.
+The INR method is not perfect in correcting for differences between different laboratories utilizing different thromboplastin reagents, but it does reduce the variation between different laboratories and provides clinically useful results.
+To minimize this variation, each monitoring site should use results from only one type of instrument and thromboblastin reagent origin for each patient.